thingsboard/thingsboard.github.io/docs/reference/performance-tests.md

 By default this instance will be using Cassandra that runs locally.

 If you would like to verify performance for standalone Thingsboard server that uses external Cassandra Cluster, please init Cassandra cluster using provided Cassandra AMI first.
-For example let's do the configuration for three Cassandra instances.
+For example, let's do the configuration for three Cassandra instances.
 Once you have launched 3 AWS instances using Cassandra AMI please update **cassandra.yml** file to make them run in a cluster.
 In our case we have 3 instances with the following IP addresses: